vincenzor/slate/source/includes/_invitations.md

 {
   "uuid": "78c1d7d4-8206-11e4-b116-123b93f75cba",
   "object": "invitation",
+  "project_uuid": "f90650f8-81e5-11e4-b116-123b93f75cba",
   "status": "accepted",
   "access_level": "admin",
   "email": "contact@postponeapp.com",
-  "workspace_uuid": "f90650f8-81e5-11e4-b116-123b93f75cba",
   "responded_by_user_uuid": "0b4e001c-81e6-11e4-b116-123b93f75cba",
-  "message": "Hi, \nI would like to share the workspace My Wedding with you on postpone.", "responded_at": 1417978985,
+  "message": "Hi, \nI would like to share the project My Wedding with you on Postpone.", "responded_at": 1417978985,
   "created_at": 1417978768,
   "updated_at" : 1417978768
 }
 ```

-An invitation is used to invite someone to collaborate with you on a particular [workspace](#workspaces).
-When sending an invitation, an email will be send to the email adress you provide inviting the person to join and get acces to the workspace.
+An invitation is used to invite someone to collaborate with you on a particular [project](#projects).
+When sending an invitation, an email will be send to the email adress you provide inviting the person to join and get acces to the project.

 Attribute | Description
 --------- | -----------
 uuid | **string** <br />A universally unique identifier for the invitation
 object | **string** *value is "invitation"*
+project_uuid | **string** <br />The project universally unique identifier.
 status | **string** <br />Possible values are `pending`, `accepted` or `rejected`.
 When the user responds to invitation, the status goes from `pending` to `accepted` or `rejected` (and the timestamp of this action is recorded in the `responded_at` attribute).
 access_level | **string** <br />Possible values are `admin` or `write`.
-The `admin` access level means that the user will be able to create other invitations to the specific workspace.
+The `admin` access level means that the user will be able to create other invitations to the specific project.
 email | **string** <br />The email where the invitation was originally sent.
-workspace_uuid | **string** <br />The workspace universally unique identifier.
 responded_by_user_uuid | **string** — *can be null* <br />The user universally unique identifier who responded to the invitation.
 message | **string** — *can be null* <br />A personal message sent with the invitation.
 responded_at | **timestamp** — *can be null* <br />When the invitation was accepted or rejected by the user.